 The Old Barracks Museum is the only remaining colonial barracks in New Jersey.
 Photo Credit: istock/Amy Sparwasser

-Kids can go back in time to learn about 18th-century history at this building, the only existing and restored military structure in NJ connected to the Colonial Wars in 1758, predating the American Revolution.
+Kids can go back in time to learn about 18th-century history at this building.
+This is the only existing and restored military structure in NJ connected to the Colonial Wars in 1758, predating the American Revolution.
 History buffs will appreciate the collection of over 2000 artifacts, ranging from fine art to militia, and there are exhibits spanning centuries of military history, the World’s Fair, and the Women’s Anti-Suffrage Movement.
-Check out their unique event lineup too, which includes re-enactments, a park cleanup day, and a Sunday Tea.
-Tickets for adults are $10, students and seniors are $8, and active military and children under 5 are free.
+Check out their unique event lineup, which includes re-enactments, a park cleanup day, and a Sunday Tea.

 101 Barrack Street, Trenton, NJ 08608